NowellVanHoesen/a2z-alphabetical-archive-links/readme.txt

 = 1.0.1 =

-* Changed widget option for post type to include only publically queriable post types ( Pages not an option anymore )
+* Changed widget option for post type to include only publicly queryable post types ( Pages not an option anymore )
 * Fixed links generated when using the post type of Post

 = 1.0 =